 The city of Ottawa purchased this vast area in the 1950s to reforest it.
 Today, tall red pines proudly cast their shadow on the surrounding landscape and create a valuable habitat for the flora and fauna of the area.

-In addition to the trail network, you can find in the Pine Grove an arboretum and interpretative panels to explain the characteristics of each species of trees found in the forest.
-There are also interpretative panels to explain some principles of forest management and the history of the area.
+In addition to the trail network, you can find in the Pine Grove an arboretum and interpretative signs to explain the characteristics of each species of trees found in the forest.
+There are also interpretative signs to explain some principles of forest management and the history of the area.
 This makes the hike in the Pine Grove highly instructive!

 As the terrain is rather flat and the trails are clear and large, the hike is relatively easy.
 Still, it’s a great place to escape the hustle and bustle of the city!